ryantcliff/AutomaticDoorLock/README.md

   }
   ```
   This is how we will begin the process of pairing the HC-05 Bluetooth modules to each other.

+  >[!IMPORTANT]
-  To see any output in the Serial Monitor, you **MUST** set the baud rate in the Serial Monitor to match the baud rate we set above for the Bluetooth modules, **38400**.
+  >To see any output in the Serial Monitor, you **MUST** set the baud rate in the Serial Monitor to match the baud rate we set above for the Bluetooth modules, **38400**.
+  >

-  If you are seeing garbled output in the Serial Monitor, this is most certainly the reason why.
+  >If you are seeing garbled output in the Serial Monitor, this is most certainly the reason why.

   ---